opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/UsageGuide-Baseline1.1.md

 		}
 	}

-The temperature can be obtained from the Thermal resource by retrieving the Thermal resource.
+The temperature is be obtained via the Thermal resource by retrieving the Thermal resource.

 	GET /redfish/v1/Chassis/Ch-1/Thermal

 The response message contains the following fragment.
+Temperatures is an array property.
-One of the elements in the Temperatures array property.
+Each element of the array is identified by a Name property.
-The ReadingCelsius property contains the value of temperature is required.
+The ReadingCelsius property contains the temperature.

 	{
 		"Temperatures": [
 			{
+				"Name": "Chassis Exhaust Temp",
 				"ReadingCelsius": 21
 			}
 		]